We Found the Best Private South Africa Wine Tour (Review)

 Karoo lamb with pumpkin, salsa verde, and smoked olive at La Petite Colombe Restaurant in Franschhoek, South Africa

-We were dropped off at our accommodation around 6 pm to relax and freshen up before dinner.
+We wrapped up our wine tour around 6 pm, just in time to relax and freshen up before dinner.

 Wine Tour Cost